-Jarvis V. Hollingsworth was appointed to the University of Houston System Board of Regents in 2009 by Governor Rick Perry and will serve through August 31, 2015.
-For fiscal year 2012-2013, he will serve as vice chair to the Board of Regents, chair of the Finance and Administration Committee, vice chair of the Endowment Management Committee, member of the Audit and Compliance Committee, as well as a member of the Executive and Compensation Committee.
-Hollingsworth is a Partner in the Houston, Texas office of the law firm of Bracewell & Giuliani LLP.
+Jarvis V. Hollingsworth was appointed to the UH System Board of Regents in 2009 by Governor Rick Perry and will serve through August 31, 2015.
+For fiscal year 2013-2014, Regent Hollingsworth will serve as chairman to the Board of Regents, board liaison for Governmental Relations, ex officio member on all Standing Committees, and member of the Executive and Compensation Committee.

 Jarvis is the former chairman of the board of trustees of the Teacher Retirement System of Texas and is a former director of the Texas Growth Fund, the Lehman Brothers Private Equity Advisory Board and the State Bar of Texas.

 Jarvis has been repeatedly named a Texas Super Lawyer by Texas Monthly magazine, and Black Enterprise magazine recognized him in 2006 as one of the "75 Most Powerful Blacks on Wall Street."
 He received the UH Black Alumni Association's 2007 Outstanding Achievement Award, the UH Law Alumni Association's 2006 Private Sector Achievement Award, and is a former director of the UH System Alumni Association.

 Prior to his legal career, Jarvis was a captain on active and reserve duty in the U.S. Army, serving as a platoon leader, executive officer and Aide-de-Camp to a Major General.
 He was awarded the Meritorious Service Medal for his service.